| Energy Category | Projects | Included Technologies |

 Review Type by Technology

 The technology view shows why the clean/fossil headline should not be overinterpreted.
-Some clean technologies have materially higher EIS shares than the clean-energy average.
+Some clean technologies have materially higher EIS shares than the decarbonization average.
 Some fossil categories remain highly CE-heavy because many oil and gas actions are processed through repeatable BLM or statutory CE pathways.

 The figure below plots CE, EA, and EIS shares for all technology groups, sorted by categorical exclusion share from highest to lowest.
 The spread — from near-universal CE use (CCS, nuclear) to double-digit EIS rates (hydropower, wind) — illustrates that a project’s technology type predicts its review pathway as reliably as its clean/fossil designation.